 Thank You Gifts

 Many people use the Christmas season as a way to say thank you to individuals for their services and efforts throughout the year.
-We give these gifts to a wide variety of peoples, such as:
+People give these gifts to a wide variety of peoples, such as:

 - Newspaper delivery people